-Many people wonder if it is possible to ride any horse without a bit in its mouth.
-Riding with a bit seems ‘normal’ to many people, and there are many ancient of examples of bits, so bits have been in use for a very long time.
+Many people wonder if it is possible to ride a horse without a bit in its mouth.
+Riding with a bit seems normal to many people, and there are many ancient of examples of bits, so bits have been in use for a very long time.

-It is entirely possible to train a horse to be ridden without a bit, right from the early days of its training.
+Yes, it is entirely possible to train a horse to be ridden without a bit right from the early days of its training.
 In fact, it’s possible to train a horse to be ridden without any sort of bit or headstall on its head at all.
-The downside is that the horse will be limited to doing things—like trail riding, that don’t require any specific type of bit or bridle.
+The downside is that the horse will be limited to doing things—like trail riding, that doesn’t require any specific type of bit or bridle.
 A horse destined for the show ring will need to learn to carry and respond to an appropriate bit.
 And many people will prefer to ride their horse with a bit in its mouth for many reasons.

 Remember though, that you are not necessarily being kinder to your horse by using a bitless bridle.
-Any equipment is only as humane as the person whose hands it is in.
+Any equipment is only as humane as the person who handles it.
 A great deal of pain can be inflicted on a horse by the improper use of a bit or a bitless bridle.
 Even a simple side-pull can cause pain and damage if used improperly.
 Bitless bridles with long shanks can be quite painful if the rider does not know how to use them effectively.

 For some horse sports, you will not be able to use a bitless bridle.
 For instance, dressage will require you to use a bit.
-You can, however, ride ‘hor concours’ with a bitless bridle at some competitions.
+You can, however, ride "hor concours" with a bitless bridle at some competitions.
 You may be able to use a bitless bridle in jumper or western classes.
-If you are competing, you will need to check the individual rules for that sport.
+If you are competing, you will need to check the individual rules for each sport.